Below is a list of our authors - click on the name of an author to read a short biography.

 Alexander Schwab grew up in Switzerland and gained a Masters Degree in philosophy and history at Aberdeen University.

 He now lives in the beautiful Emmental Region of Switzerland and fills the gaps between fishing trips by working as a management consultant.

 His hobbies include mushrooming, cooking, exploring the countryside and reading poetry.

 Matthew Seal’s first recorded proper words (according to his mother, who wouldn’t exaggerate on such a matter) were ‘meadowsweet’, uttered on a nature walk in the River Trent marshes when he was nearly three.
 Matthew grew up in a family of gardeners and botanists and, while not following his kinfolk into professional gardening or horticulture, he has never forgotten this early ‘greening’.

-He is the co-author of Hedgerow Medicine, Kitchen Medicine and Make Your Own Aprhodisiacs.
-All three books have also been published in the USA.
+He is the co-author of Hedgerow Medicine, Wayside Medicine, Kitchen Medicine, The Herbalist's Bible and Make Your Own Aphrodisiacs.
+Four of these books have also been published in the USA.